The new season of Big Brother has made many Aussies nostalgic for the show's original incarnation and its famous faces.

 In an exclusive interview, Daniel - who went by his middle name of Saxon on the show as there was already another Daniel in the line-up - talks to us about his time on the show, his recent wedding and why Gretel was such an important person in his life.

-The 36-year-old now lives on the Gold Coast and works in ecommerce as the head of digital for a large multi-brand retailer.
+The 37-year-old now lives on the Gold Coast and works in ecommerce as the head of digital for a large multi-brand retailer.

-Dan tells us he's never been happier after recently marrying new wife Mareete just before the lockdown in March.
+Dan tells us he's never been happier after marrying new wife Mareete just before the lockdown in March last year.

 "This is by far the best year of my life so far.
 I have the dream job and am still living on the beach.
 I managed to sneak our wedding in just before COVID hit, so have just been enjoying quiet time with the wife at home," he says.